liruifengv/amon-agent/README.md

 Amon is an intelligent AI coworker that runs locally on your desktop.
 It doesn't just chat with you — it actually helps you get work done: writing code, executing commands, searching for information, and managing files.

-Amon features a custom three-layer agent architecture with a provider-agnostic AI streaming layer, supporting multiple LLM providers including Anthropic Claude, OpenAI, Google Gemini, and any API-compatible providers out of the box.
+Amon features a custom three-layer agent architecture with a provider-agnostic AI streaming layer, supporting multiple LLM providers including Anthropic Claude, OpenAI, Google Gemini, and API-compatible providers out of the box.

+Starting with `0.3.0`, Amon no longer depends on Claude Agent SDK.
+The runtime is implemented in-repo with a provider-agnostic AI layer, a framework-agnostic agent core, and Electron-specific integration.

+## Breaking Changes in 0.3.0

+- Claude Agent SDK has been removed and replaced by Amon's own agent core and runtime.
+- Settings and provider configuration moved to the new `agent.providerConfigs[]` / `agent.activeProviderId` / `agent.activeModelId` schema.
+- Existing settings are migrated on a best-effort basis.
+Older provider-specific fields and deprecated options may need to be reconfigured manually after upgrading.

 ## Feature Overview